josephrhobbs/beaverstudio/README.md

 which holds information about animations of 2D geometry.
 The third is the `Shape` data structure, which holds information about 2D geometries, such as polygons and Bezier curves.

-The typical workflow begins with the creation of one or more `Shapes`.
+The typical workflow begins with the creation of one or more `Shape` structures.
 After creating these shapes, they can be converted into `Animation` structures using interpolations, traces, or simple display.
 These animations can then be scheduled in the video and rendered on screen.